maddadder/azure-aks-istio/README.md

 }
 ```
 14. Add, Role Assignment, choose role role_assignment_write_delete, add members, search fore azure-cli, add the assignment
-15. Run the following from .\azure-aks-istio `terraform init` if you haven't ran init yet, then:
+15. Run the following from .\azure-aks-istio `terraform init` if you haven't ran init yet, either rename terraform-example.tfvars to terraform.tfvars or use the -var-file parameter:
 ```
-terraform plan -var-file="terraform.tfvars"
+terraform plan -var-file="terraform-example.tfvars"
-terraform apply
+terraform apply -var-file="terraform-example.tfvars"
 ```
 16. Open your environment variables from the vault via `neon tool vault edit terraform_env.txt` and paste in the contents of the secret that's in the format: `kubectl create secret generic -n istio-system route53-secret --from-literal=secret-access-key="YOUR_ACCESS_KEY_SECRET"`
 17. Run terraform apply again, however, some of the dependencies need you to run steps 24) Push images to the registry before terraform apply will complete successfully